ilpersi/BHBot/README.md

 maintenance/update dialogs, "Are you still here?" dialog, and pretty much any other dialog (adding new dialog handlers is also very easy).
 In case it encounters a new, unknown type of dialog, it will time out after a while and auto-restart itself.

+It will consume consumables as specified in the settings.ini file (potions, tomes, pots), like item find, exp, gold boosts, etc.

 It will automatically screenshot any private messages and weekly rewards as they will pop up (it will close them automatically), as well as serious crashes (it drop these screenshots in the same folder it has been ran from).